ionic-team/stencil/src/runtime/readme.md

 ## Lifecycle Process

-- **Connect***: Synchronously within `connectedCallback`, each component looks for an ancestor component and adds itself as a child component if an ancestor is found.
+- **Connect**: Synchronously within `connectedCallback`, each component looks for an ancestor component and adds itself as a child component if an ancestor is found.

   - Climb up the parent elements with a while loop.

   - Stop at the first element that has an `s-init` function.

-  - If the ancestor component we found hasn't rendered yet, add this component to the ancestor's `s-al` set.
+  - If the ancestor component we found hasn't ran its lifecycle update yet, then add this component to the ancestor's `s-al` set.
 The `s-al` is a set of child components that are actively loading.

-  - If no ancestor component is found then continue without the component setting a ancestor component.
+  - If no ancestor component is found then continue without the component setting an ancestor component.

 - **Initialize Component**: Initialize the component for the first time within `initializeComponent`.